Bruce Lindner: VFL/AFL Career

 1986 saw Lindner back to his best as he cemented his place with The Cats, playing in eight of the first nine games of the season and kicking 13 goals before an injury against Hawthorn in Round 9 stopped his season.
 He made his comeback in Round 21, again against Hawthorn.

 Lindner was Geelong's leading goal kicker in 1987 with 62 goals.
-In 1987 he represented South Australia at interstate football with distinction, earning All Australian selection.
+In 1987 he represented South Australia at interstate football with distinction, earning All-Australian selection.
 He was All Australian again the following season for his performance in the Adelaide Bicentennial Carnival.
-Under coach Malcolm Blight, he played 18 games in 1989 and kicked 27 goals, and he was Geelong's leading possession player with 25 disposals in the 1989 VFL Grand Final loss to Hawthorn while playing across half back.
+Under coach Malcolm Blight, he played 18 games in 1989 and kicked 27 goals, and was Geelong's leading possession player with 25 disposals in the 1989 VFL Grand Final loss to Hawthorn while playing across half back.

 Lindner left Geelong after the 1990 season and returned home to South Australia to play for the newly formed Adelaide Football Club.
-He was a member of their inaugural side which easily defeated defending premiers Hawthorn at Football Park.
+He was a member of their inaugural side which easily defeated Hawthorn at Football Park.
 The Crows defeated The Hawks by 86 points 24.11 (155) to 9.15 (69).
 Lindner, playing in his preferred half forward, had 9 kicks and 6 handballs and kicked 4.2 (26) for The Crows in front of 44,902 fans at Football Park.
 Bruce would go on to play 11 games for Adelaide and kick 15 goals in 1991 season.

 Bruce Lindner played only 8 games for Adelaide in 1992 and played with West Adelaide when not selected or injured.
 He retired in 1993 after sustaining a broken leg in four places in a trail bike accident.